-Mineral Belt Trail is a 11.7 mile moderately trafficked loop trail located near Leadville, CO that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+Mineral Belt Trail is a 11.7 mile moderately trafficked loop trail located near Leadville, Colorado that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 off road driving

 cross country skiing